azeemh/loislane/README.md

 ### Ensure audits are available for transparency and story history to keep audiences informed of corrections and to keep journalists honest. (audited gem was already added, wip)

 ### Provide full rss reading and writing capability, so readers can access the newspaper via their favorite RSS reader.
-Vloggers and Podcasters may find this of interest as we support audio and video uploads.
+Vloggers and Podcasters may find this of interest as we support audio and video uploads. (rss gem added, wip)
 (Evaluate if possible to syndicate another RSS feed of a sibling site/news outlet or fellow journalist and if users are interested in such a feature.)

 ### integrate flac audio and other HIFI cross platform audio and video fallback supports and polyfills for older browsers